 When we enter a premises, we should be able to feel secure that our safety is assured and that we will be warned of any hazards that may be present so that we can act accordingly.
 However, some premises owners exhibit negligence, and would rather cut corners to save money than repair damages or caution customers of hazards.
 These shady practices can lead to you becoming injured or even killed.
 However, people who are hurt on publicly available premises have the right to sue the liable party in civil court.
-If you were injured on a public or rented premises and want to speak to a premises liability lawyer in Lee’s Summit, the attorneys at Mayer & Rosenberg, P.C. can help you file a legal claim.
+If you were injured on a public or rented premises and want to speak to a premises liability lawyer, the attorneys at Mayer & Rosenberg, P.C. can help you file a legal claim.

 Premises owners or managers have a duty of care to their customers or other visitors to their property.
 This means they are obligated to take steps to ensure the safety of those who visit their premises, whether it be repairing decrepit buildings to be sure they meet building codes or placing signs in high-visibility areas warning visitors of potential hazards.
 When a premises owner or manager fails in this duty of care, they can be held liable in court for their negligence and the damages to persons or property that arise from that negligence.